Business Process Modeling Techniques with Examples

 A business process modeled using BPMN

-Creately has a separate library with the latest BPMN 2.0 object included in the library.
-Plus you get intelligent grouping elements, professionally designed BPMN templates and much more.
+Creately has a dedicated library with the latest BPMN 2.0 objects, allowing users to create comprehensive business process models effortlessly.
+Plus you get intelligent grouping elements, professionally designed BPMN templates, collaboration features, and much more.
 Check out how Creately makes it easier to model using BPMN.

 The biggest advantage of BPMN is that it’s a standard with well-defined syntax.
 So many business analysts are familiar with it which makes collaboration much easier.
-Also, most modeling tools support BPMN which makes it much easier to share and edit if even using different software.
-All these together makes BPMN the most popular business process modeling technique at the moment.
+Also, most business process modeling tools support BPMN which makes it much easier to share and edit even using different software.
+All these together make BPMN the most popular business process modeling technique at the moment.
 Click here to start creating any complex BPMN diagram.

 BPMN diagram with swim lanes